3: Assessment

 For work that is submitted electronically, do not leave it too close to the last minute.
 Penalties cannot be removed in situations where the network was busy around the time of the submission deadline.
 You must also check your submitted work.
 If you initially submit the wrong document and either you or the marker identifies this, you can still submit the correct one, but a late penalty will be applied as detailed above.
 Penalties cannot be adjusted if you or we later find that you have submitted a wrong file or a corrupted document.
 It is your responsibility to ensure that you are submitting the correct assignment to the correct link by the deadline.
 For problem sets, where solutions are discussed in module Support and Feedback classes immediately after submission, any late submissions will receive a mark of zero.

-A zero mark will be recorded when a candidate fails to present themselves for a test or submit an item of assessment for a module for which they have been registered.
+A zero mark will be recorded when a candidate fails to present themselves for a test, or fails to submit an item of assessment for a module for which they have been registered.

 A percentage mark will be awarded and recorded on each piece of assessed coursework.
 All marks that contribute towards degree credit are moderated across the range of marks and across the first markers.
 Usually this involves taking a preliminary sample, then sampling more thoroughly where the preliminary sample indicates discrepancies.
 The agreed marks remain provisional until confirmed by the Exam Board.
 Thus, you are told your marks on a provisional basis.
 Due to moderation, the mark on your assessment may not be the same as the mark on Tabula.
 The mark on Tabula is your final moderated mark.

-Marks for all assessed work will be returned to you within 20 University working days of the submission deadline/test date through Tabula.
+Marks for all assessed work (excluding exams and the dissertation/project and some final coursework assessments) will normally be returned to you within 20 University working days of the submission deadline/test date through Tabula.
 Please note that this excludes weekends and other days when the University is closed.
 You will receive a notification when your mark is available in Tabula.
 All assessment and examinations marks are only provisional and will not become finalised until after the Exam Board.
-The 20 University working day deadline does not apply to exam marks, dissertation marks and some final coursework assessments.

 Feedback on your assessed work